-Below is a list of foods that support healthy blood pressure levels based on the DASH diet (Dietary Approaches to Stop Hypertension), the “Americanized” version of the Mediterranean diet.
+Below is a list of foods that support healthy blood pressure levels already within normal levels based on the DASH diet (Dietary Approaches to Stop Hypertension), the “Americanized” version of the Mediterranean diet.

 So which foods made the cut?

-Everyone knows that foods low in sodium and rich in potassium, calcium and magnesium protect and nourish the cardiovascular system and help you maintain healthy blood pressure, but let’s take a look at the specific foods you should be including on your weekly grocery shopping list.
+Everyone knows that foods low in sodium and rich in potassium, calcium and magnesium may help you maintain healthy blood pressure already within normal levels, but let’s take a look at specific foods you should be including on your weekly grocery shopping list.

-This should be an easy addition to your diet!
-Even if you aren’t a fan of the semi-bitter taste of dark chocolate, over time your taste buds will adapt to your reduced sugar intake if you model your diet after the DASH diet recommendations.
+Even if you aren’t a fan of the semi-bitter taste of dark chocolate, your taste buds can adapt to your reduced sugar intake if you model your diet after the DASH diet recommendations.
 Dark chocolate and natural cocoa deliver polyphenols (specifically flavanols), which studies show help meet your heart's abundant energy needs.

-It’s not a very common staple in American kitchens, but beet juice packs a heart-healthy punch according to at least one study from 2013.
+It may not be a very common staple in American kitchens, but beet juice packs a heart-healthy punch, according to a study from 2013.
 Australian researchers studied the effects of beet juice on blood pressure among healthy men and women and observed positive results, especially among the men.

 7Tree Nuts (Not Peanuts)